imgag/ngs-bits/doc/GSvar/igv_integration.md

 ### BLAT search of other does not work.

 BLAT search tries to access a UCSC webservice over `https`.
-If you are behind a authenticating proxy that uses `basic authentication`, you have to disable `jdk.http.auth.tunneling.disabledSchemes=Basic` in `net.properties` of JDK.
+If you are behind a authenticating proxy that uses `basic authentication`, you have to comment out the line `jdk.http.auth.tunneling.disabledSchemes=Basic` in `net.properties` of JDK.

 ### IGV gene track/genome